dkh0387/nextjsblueprint/README.md

 # Project structure

-- Separate the app in two parts: ath part and main part, since auth part does not need a frame
+- Separate the app in two parts: ath part and main part, since the auth part does not need a frame
+- Wrapping the whole layout of the app: use `src/app/layout.tsx` file to set title, etc.
+- Purpose of `(...)` directories:
+    - Any page inside those directories have an url without directory name itself
+    - If we want a specific layout only applied to a specific group, we put an according `layout.tsx` into the group folder like `(auth)`
+    - NOTE: if we do render multiple child components (like login and signup within `(auth)/layout.tsx`) we need to use an array notation in the method signature:

+      ```
+      export default async function Layout({
+      children,
+      }: {
+      children: React.ReactNode;
+      })
+      ```

 - Directory naming: `(auth)\signup`: router ignores the `(auth)` part for the url
 - Backend in NexJS: we use server actions (functions, which generate requests for CRUD, etc.), see `(auth)/signup/actions.ts` as example